- About Us

 - Sea Grant People

 Watershed and Invasive Species Education Program

-WISE is Addressing Emerging Issues through STEM and Stewardship
+About WISE: Addressing Emerging Issues through STEM and Stewardship

 The West Coast Sea Grant WISE program is dedicated to helping teachers learn about emerging watershed issues, which can be used as tools to engage students in science learning and community action.

 Now more than ever, watersheds are straining under the weight of emerging issues such as climate change, invasive species, and contaminants.
 The WISE program addresses this problem by 1) engaging teachers and classrooms in learning about the science of watersheds, and 2) supporting teachers and students to do community stewardship projects.
 Students have the opportunity to take action on a locally and globally important watershed need.

 We offer teacher trainings, a STEM (Science, Technology, Engineering and Math) Based curriculum, and on-going teacher engagment in a community for learning and teaching about emerging watershed issues.
 Since we started in 2007, we have trained over 70 teachers and have reached over 4,500 students that have completed over 50 stewardship projects.